Jaredn/BitDoodle/README.md

 <br/>

 <h3>Disjoin example</h3>
 Disjoin does the opposite of join.
 Given a format and an integer (in this case, represented as a binary number / IP address), return the values of each section.
-So just like above, if you knew the IP address you could find out the data center, security zone, pod, etc, of each field.
+So just like above, if you knew the IP address you could find out the data center, security zone, pod, etc, of each field.<br/>
 &gt;&gt;&gt;&gt;&gt;&gt;&gt;&gt;&gt; format_ = [8, 5, 4, 5, 4, 6]<br/>
 &gt;&gt;&gt;&gt;&gt;&gt;&gt;&gt;&gt; dood = BitDoodle(format_)<br/>
 &gt;&gt;&gt;&gt;&gt;&gt;&gt;&gt;&gt; dood.disjoin(0b00001010000011111111111100101101)<br/>